March 20 @ 12:00 pm - March 22 @ 11:00 am$350

-- No. If the college or university would prefer to have a faculty or staff member accompany students, they are welcome to attend the public events.
+No. If the sponsoring institution or organization would prefer to have a faculty or staff member accompany students, they are welcome to attend the public events.
 However, only students are permitted in the closed sessions and at meals.

 Is this conference inclusive and accessible?

-- Yes!
+Yes!
 All identities and abilities are welcomed and valued.
-We encourage the college or university sponsors to send a diverse group of students.
+We encourage the sponsors to send a diverse group of students.
 Gender-inclusive restrooms will be available, pronouns will be honored, and accessibility needs will be met.
 Please be sure to state any ADA needs during the registration process.
 This information will be kept confidential.

 Friday, March 20

-- 6pm — Welcome dinner and keynote speaker.
+- 6pm — Welcome dinner and keynote speech by Vox Media’s Liz Plank.
 Registered students only.